rayduck/pnohty/README.md

 ### Isn't space+return the most common bigram for Python code?

 - This figure is greatly inflated by the automatic space insertions handled in most editors, i.e. no manual typing required, to maintain the important identations of Python code.
 In reality, I have never needed to type a space before or after an enter.

+### The number layout is bizzare!

+- Yes.
+But numbers are not priortized in Pnohty.
+Their occurance in python code is fairly low.

 ## Effort model